appbaseio/reactive-manual/docs/v1.0.0/components/MultiList.md

     sort the list items by one of `count`, `asc`, or `desc`.
 Defaults to `count`, which sorts the list by the frequency of count value, most first.
 - **defaultSelected** `Array` [optional]
     pre-select one or more list items.
 Accepts an `Array` object containing the items that should be selected.
 It is important for the passed value(s) to exactly match the field value(s) as stored in the DB.
+- **queryFormat** `String` [optional]
+    queries the selected items from the list in one of two modes: `or`, `and`.
+    * Defaults to `or` which queries for results where any of the selected list items are present.
+    * In `and` mode, the applied query filters results where all of the selected items are present.
 - **selectAllLabel** `String` [optional]
     add an extra `Select all` item to the list with the provided label string.
 - **showCheckbox** `Boolean` [optional]